 What should I do if I do not qualify for assistance?

 Where can I get food?

-Our main pantry is located at our building at 1000 E. 11th Street, Lawrence, KS 66046.
 We recognize that not everyone who needs food is able to get to this single location, so we have partnered with other organizations throughout the community to build satellite pantries where we've seen a great need for access to food, and started a mobile food pantry known as 'The Cruising Cupboard'.

 Can my food be delivered to me?